-As it is the case for ICES, it is planned that PANGAEA will be connected soon to the SeaDataNet infrastructure for giving overview and access to its data sets via the SeaDataNet CDI Data Discovery and Access service.
-Furthermore, PANGAEA biogeographic data are and will be made available through EurOBIS.
+As it is the case for ICES, PANGAEA has been connected to the SeaDataNet infrastructure for giving overview and access to its data sets via the SeaDataNet CDI Data Discovery and Access service.
+Furthermore, PANGAEA biogeographic data are being made available through EurOBIS.

-6.0 Selection of pilot geographical and temporal sites/areas
+Selection of pilot geographical and temporal sites/areas

-Pilot "temporal" locations
+Pilot "temporal" locations: OSD sites